schrilax/schrilax.github.io/_pages/cv.md

     - Built prompt generation pipelines which can read input data and automatically create prompts to be fed to LLMs for label generation.
     - Developed a novel prompt engineering technique which can handle sequential data.
   - Special Interest Group (SIG)
-    - Built a novel unsupervised GNN framework which learns holistic member embeddings via incorporation of edge based features as part of the graph convolution, which when used as seed both accelerated model training speed and improved performance for clients.
+    - Built a novel unsupervised GNN framework which learns holistic member embeddings via incorporating edge based features in the graph convolution, which when used as seed both accelerated model training speed and improved model performance for clients.
     - Developed a novel strategy for using offline RL methods to build Task-oriented dialogue agents. [[Slides](http://schrilax.github.io/files/LinkedIn_Offline_RL_dialogue_agents.pdf)]
   - Standardization/Oribi/Groups
     - POC for Education, Degree and Field of Study (FoS) sub-domains in Standardization team.